 While poker players in Europe and Latin America have had exciting regional tours of their own sponsored by PokerStars (EPT and LAPT), players in Asia and Australasia were probably feeling a little neglected by the world's largest poker sites.

 But with the introduction of the Australia New Zealand Poker Tour (ANZPT) and now the Asia Pacific Poker Tour, players can get their fill of well-run live events.

-Each season, four or five events are held, spanning a variety of different venues throughout Asia.
-Australia, New Zealand, Korea, and the Philippines have all hosted APPT poker tournaments, though Macau has generally been considered the most prestigious event on the tour.
+Each season, four or five events run throughout a variety of different venues in Asia.
+Australia, New Zealand, Korea, and the Philippines have all had the honour of hosting APPT poker tournaments, though Macau is generally considered the most prestigious event of the tour.

 The APPT began in 2007 and five events were held in its first season.
-The tournament series is currently in the midst of its seventh season, which will end with the Asia Championship of Poker (ACOP) in October 2013 at Macau's City of Dreams.
+The tournament series just completed the tenth season which ended with the Asia Championship of Poker (ACOP) in November 2016 at Macau's City of Dreams.
 There, a HKD$100,000 buy-in event will see champions and challengers from around the Asian and Australasian region do battle.

 Lew's win brought to an end Australian domination on the tour, as one season earlier, Australian pro Aaron Benton took down the Grand Final for a first prize of AUD$594,000.